BKWLD/decoy/README.md

   - You can set attributes of the date and time inputs, respectively, by chaining `->date($attributes)` and `->time($attributes)` where $attributes is an associative array.
   - To access the Former `Field` instances for each field, access the public properties `$date` and `$time`.

+- `Former::note()` - A note field has no actual input elements.
+It's a control group with just the passed html value where the inputs would be.
+Use like `!=Former::note($label, $text)`